 Revalidation formally came into place in December 2013.
-By 31st March 2016, all doctors in Scotland will have been revalidated by their Responsible Officers (unless deferred).
+By 31st March 2016, all doctors in Scotland had completed the first cycle of revalidation (unless deferred).

 The Revalidation cycle is every 5 years.
 All those revalidated in the first cycle will be due for Revalidation 5 years from their revalidated date.

-All doctors are expected to continue with their annual appraisal processes.
+All doctors are required to continue to engage with the annual appraisal processes.
 This is a contractual obligation.

 Irrespective of whether you are due for revalidation, the appraisal format is exactly the same as for every other year and the process is as described in What do I have to do for my appraisal this year? - the only additional consideration is for your Quality Improvement Activities (QIA) submission.

 If you are within 3 years or your Revalidation due date, you are advised to start thinking about Colleague Feedback (Multi-Source Feedback) and Patient Feedback (link opens in new window) as submissions for your QIA supporting information.
 You do not have to undertake both in the same appraisal, but you do have to undertake both prior to your Revalidation.

 You are not required to undertake any other QIA during this period if you are undertaking one or both of these activities, but if you have done so you can of course discuss it at your appraisal.

 NES has provided a free MSF tool if you wish to use this.
 Simply login to SOAR and click the link for "MSF" in the menu and follow the on-screen instructions.

 Patient Survey Questionnaire (PSQ) is organised locally by the Health Board so NES has no involvement with this.
 Each Health Board has its own procedures, protocols and questionnaires.
 It would be counter-productive for us to advise on this.

 You are best to contact the local team for further assistance.